-New York State law (Chapter 240 of the Laws of 2009) allows a young adult child up to age 30 to purchase coverage through his/her parent's group health insurance policy.
+New York State law allows a young adult child up to age 30 to purchase coverage through their parent's group health insurance policy.
 This notice provides information about NYSHIP's Young Adult Option and compliance with the law.

 The Young Adult Option is available to young adults who meet all of the following eligibility requirements:

 In addition, the young adult does not need to live with the parent, be financially dependent upon the parent, or be a student.
 A young adult's eligibility for health insurance coverage through a former employer under federal COBRA or State continuation coverage does not disqualify the young adult from electing this option under NYSHIP.
 Children of the young adult are not eligible for coverage under this option, but may be eligible for health insurance coverage under other programs, such as the Child Health Plus Program.
 The young adult's parent does not need to have family coverage, nor is the young adult required to have been previously covered as a dependent under NYSHIP, to be eligible to enroll in this option.